12 min read

 I hadn’t accomplished very much by getting the divorce I thought would magically change me.
 I had to set boundaries and stick to them.

-That was what finally ended the cycle, and slowly, I returned to the version of myself who used to imagine more and leaned into it.
+That was what finally ended the cycle, and slowly, I returned to the version of myself who used to imagine more from life and leaned into it.

-After years of surviving a toxic relationship that nearly crushed me, I learned to live with intention and stopped believing the lie that wanting more for myself made me greedy and foolish.
+After years of surviving a toxic relationship that nearly broke me, I learned to live with intention and stopped believing the lie that wanting more for myself made me greedy and foolish.

 I figuratively stumbled about in that age-old quest to 'find myself'.
 I didn’t even know what I liked anymore, so I tried new things, even stuff that felt ridiculous and I completely sucked at.

-I didn't care, though; I was in this weird, no-man 's-land of figuring shit out.
-I felt so far behind; I was in a mad dash to catch up to all I had missed out on attempting, learning, and experiencing.
+I didn't care, though; I was in this weird, no-man's-land of figuring things out.
+I felt so far behind, and I was in a mad dash to catch up to all I had missed out on.

 I stopped waiting for everything to be perfect enough for me to be ready and just started acting like I was.